There is nothing like fresh maple syrup! When I found out how easy it was to tap maple trees in my own backyard, I never looked back!

-When we bought our house on two acres 5 years ago, my brother in law came to visit and started pointing out all the maple trees on our property.
+When we bought our house on two acres 5 years ago, my brother in law came to visit and started pointing out all the sugar maple trees on our property.
 He encouraged us to tap maple trees and make our own maple syrup, but I kept dragging my feet year after year.

 Two years ago, I decided to pull the trigger and buy what I needed make our own maple syrup.
 I could just kick myself that we didn’t start sooner!
 It’s such a fun activity that brings our whole family together every year and we all love the fruits of our labor.